Free specialist counselling

 - screened and supervised by Bupa’s lead Clinical Psychologist and a BACP Accredited Counsellor

 Bupa’s qualified therapists are not experts in cancer and its treatment.
 For specialist cancer information, you should speak to a Cancer Information Nurse Specialist on the Macmillan Support Line.

-Bupa counselling is for anyone with cancer who is feeling:
+Bupa counselling is for anyone with cancer who is over 18 and feeling:

 - anxious or worried